 This means that most young people who’ve already received 1 dose are now fully vaccinated.
 They don’t require any further doses of the HPV vaccine.

-The HPV vaccine meets the high safety standards required for it to be used in the UK and other European countries.
-This vaccine has been given to millions of people worldwide.
+All medicines (including vaccines) are tested for safety and effectiveness before they’re allowed to be used.
+Their safety continues to be monitored while in use by the Medicines and Healthcare products Regulatory Agency (MHRA).
+The HPV vaccine meets the high safety standards required for use in the UK and other European countries.
+The vaccine has been given to millions of people worldwide.

 Other common side effects include: